IT21266300/EcoCycleExplorerWeb/README.md

 - **MongoDB**: For user data and app metadata storage.

 ### IoT Device for Health Monitoring:
-An IoT device was developed as part of this project to monitor cyclists' health metrics and integrate them into the application.
-Key Components
 - **Arduino Uno**: Microcontroller used to build the IoT device.
 - **Sensors**: Heart rate sensor
 - **Communication Module**: Bluetooth module (e.g., HC-05) for transmitting data to the mobile app.